lorenzoesposito2/NSL/Exercises_10/README.md

 - `data` which contains the results running the code in my personal computer.

-- `datatolab` which contains the results running the code on a lab computer with 12 cores.
+- `datatolab` (compressed) which contains the results running the code on a lab computer with 12 cores.